-In this release of the module, we’ve chosen to go with the fully semantic versioning model, which means, the version 2.0.0 supports Drupal Core 8.8.3 or higher version.
+In this release of the module, we’ve chosen to go with the fully semantic versioning model, which means, version 2.0.0 supports Drupal Core 8.8.3 or a higher version.
 The 8.x-1.0 release will be there for some more time to support older versions.
 The 2.0.0 release mainly removes the deprecated code and uses the new solution that is supported by Drupal 9.

 You can find the full changelog here - https://www.drupal.org/project/search404/releases/2.0.0

 Download it and try it out from https://www.drupal.org/project/search404

 A demo installation is available at https://search404.demos.zyxware.com/ for those who want to try it without installing it.

 Zyxware Technologies as a Free Software Company has been one of the flag bearers for the Free and Open Source Software movement in India.
 Since our inception in 2006, we have been actively promoting the idea of FOSS and related freedoms through various activities like Freedom Walk to spread the message of Freedom, Freedom Toaster for making Free Software accessible to the public, contributions to Swathanthra Malayalam Computing, development of a real-time epidemic outbreak tracking system for Ministry of Health and Family Welfare, Kerala and much more.

 Zyxware Technologies is one of the top ten contributors to Drupal, we have delivered more than 200 Drupal projects across diverse sectors and currently, more than 60,000 websites use modules and themes contributed and maintained by us.
 We have also been active members in the Drupal community in the USA, Australia, and India.